1 Day Akagera National Park Safari From Kigali

 Do children pay the same price as adults?

-$500 for one person seems expensive.
+Paying $500 for just one person seems a little high.

 What currencies and payment methods do you accept?